Applies to: SQL Server (all supported versions) Azure SQL Database

 |avg_system_impact||float||Average percentage benefit that system queries could experience if this missing index group was implemented.
 The value means that the query cost would on average drop by this percentage if this missing index group was implemented.|

-Information returned by sys.dm_db_missing_index_group_stats is updated by every query execution, not by every query compilation or recompilation.
-Usage statistics are not persisted and are kept only until SQL Server is restarted.
+sys.dm_db_missing_index_group_stats is updated by every query execution, not by every query compilation or recompilation.
+Usage statistics are not persisted and are kept only until the database engine is restarted.
 Database administrators should periodically make backup copies of the missing index information if they want to keep the usage statistics after server recycling.
+Use the

 The result set for this DMV is limited to 600 rows.
 Each row contains one missing index.
 If you have more than 600 missing indexes, you should address the existing missing indexes so you can then view the newer ones.

 One missing index group may have several queries that needed the same index.
 For more information about individual queries that needed a specific index in this DMV, see sys.dm_db_missing_index_group_stats_query.